-2.3 Authentication and Authorization
+2.3 AUTHENTICATION AND AUTHORIZATION

 When transitioning to a hybrid environment, an agency's authentication and authorization processes must change to allow access to both on-premises and cloud resources.
-Figure 2 shows an example instance of a user attempting to access an agency's applications in a hybrid identity model.
-The user, who may be on-premises (also known as "on-prem") or external, provides their credentials through the agency's cloud identity service.
-Depending on the agency implementation and the location of the agency's source of identity (i.e., their primary directory service), the user's credentials are used by the cloud identity service and/or on-premises identity services.
-Typically, authorization policies are enforced in the cloud identity service, while authentication policies may be applied either in the cloud or on-premises.
+Figure 2 illustrates a user attempting to access an agency's applications in a hybrid identity model.
+The user, who may be on premises or external, provides their credentials through the agency's Cloud Identity service.
+Depending on the agency implementation and the location of the agency's identity source (e.g., their primary directory service), the user's credentials are used by the Cloud Identity service and/or on-premises identity services.
+Typically, authorization policies are enforced in the Cloud Identity service, while authentication policies may be applied either in the cloud or on premises.
 Once the user's identity is validated and their account is authorized, access to agency applications is granted.